vlang/v/doc/docs.md

 ```

 If a function argument is immutable (like `foo` in the examples above)
-V can pass it either value or reference.
-The compiler will determine this by itself,
+V can pass it either by value or by reference.
+The compiler will decide,
 and the developer doesn't need to think about it.

 You no longer need to remember whether you should pass the struct by value